Twin Cities Guide to Family Activities This Weekend: March 18-19, 2023

 The park has a long annual tradition of offering

 maple syrup programs to Twin Cities-area folk and making them kid-friendly.
 Our family enjoys spending time in this, one of several urban-area Minnesota State Parks, mostly hiking and biking the trails along the Minnesota River.
-There’s exciting HISTORIC FORT SNELLING atop the bluff to explore, too (currently closed for the season but hiking around the buildings can be interesting).
-March 18-19, 2022.
-FREE admission, but a $7 park day permit is required.ย SORRY, THIS PROGRAM IS NOW FULL.
+There’s exciting HISTORIC FORT SNELLING atop the bluff to explore, too (separate admission fee applies).
+Program space is limited so make sure to register ahead.
+March 17, 2024.
+FREE admission, but a $7 park day permit is required.

 These programs are just a taste (pun intended) of all the maple syrup programs scheduled for this weekend!
-Consult our master list for the rest.
+Consult our master list for the rest or check our quick links here:

 Volunteer showing girls how to tapa maple tree at a Warner Nature Center maple-syruping event, Minnesota

 It matters little if you are, in fact, Irish.
 All are welcome to join in the spirit the weekend following St Patrick’s Day in the Twin Cities.
+As the Twin Cities have deep Irish roots, they’ll be giving their nod this weekend with two parades!
+Find more activities in our ST PATRICK’S DAY ROUNDUP.
 Some ideas to get you started:

-Minnesota Transportationย Museum, 193 Pennsylvania Ave E, St Paul, MNย 55130
+Minnesota Transportation Museum, 193 Pennsylvania Ave E, St Paul

 An Irish Day of Dance at Landmark Center